bseltz-cohesity/scripts/powershell/README.md

 ## Function library - cohesity-api.ps1

 The function library, cohesity-api.ps1 provides a suite of functions to make it easier to use the Cohesity api.
-To use the library, we can source (or dot) the library within a PowerShell session or within a script, like so:
+To use the library, we can source (otherwise known as dot sourcing) the library within a PowerShell session or within a script, like so:

 ```powershell
 . ./cohesity-api.ps1